PINSAT: Parallelized Interleaving of Graph Search and Trajectory Optimization for Kinodynamic Motion Planning: Approach

-In \wepase, to maintain bounded sub-optimality, an edge can only be expanded if it is \emph{independent} of all edges ahead of it in \open and the edges currently being expanded i.e. in set \be~\cite{mukherjee2022epase}.
-However, since \insat and therefore \pinsat are not bounded sub-optimal algorithms, the expensive independence check can be eliminated.
+The pseudocode of PINSAT is given in Alg. \ref{alg:pinsat} along with a graphical illustration in Fig. \ref{fig:pinsat}.
+The caption in Fig. \ref{fig:pinsat} is intentionally detailed and not repeated in this section.
+In \wepase, to maintain bounded suboptimality, an edge can only be expanded if it is \emph{independent} of all edges ahead of it in \open and the edges currently being expanded, i.e. in set \be (Alg. \ref{alg:pinsat}, line \ref{alg:pinsat/be})~\cite{mukherjee2022epase}.
+However, since \insat and, therefore, \pinsat are not bounded suboptimal algorithms, the expensive independence check can be eliminated.
 Additionally, this increases the amount of parallelization that can be achieved.
-Once an edge is popped from \open~\ref{alg:pinsat/open_pop}, it is delegated for expansion to a spawned edge expansion thread.
-If all of the spawned edges are busy, a new thread is spawned as long as the total number of threads does not exceed the thread budget \numthreads~\ref{alg:pinsat/spawn}.
-When \numthreads is higher than the number of edges available for expansion at any point in time, only a subset of available threads get spawned.
+Alg. \ref{alg:pinsat} begins by initializing \textit{g}-values and inserting the start state with the dummy edge ($\startstate, \dac$) in \textit{OPEN} (line \ref{alg:pinsat/init1}-\ref{alg:pinsat/init2}).
+Once an edge is popped from \open (Alg. \ref{alg:pinsat}, line \ref{alg:pinsat/open_pop}), it is delegated for expansion to a spawned edge expansion thread.
+If all of the spawned edges are busy, a new thread is spawned as long as the total number of threads does not exceed the thread budget \numthreads (Alg. \ref{alg:pinsat}, line ~\ref{alg:pinsat/spawn}).
+When \numthreads is higher than the number of edges available for expansion at any point in time, only a subset of available threads are spawned.
 This prevents performance degradation due to the operating system overhead of managing unused threads.